Thinklytics

 How do we avoid a failed migration?

-Measure readiness before you commit to a date, clean the data before you move it, keep the data workstream staffed with senior people, and plan reporting continuity as part of the migration rather than after it.
+Measure readiness before you commit to a date, clean the data before you move it rather than in production, keep the data workstream senior, and plan reporting continuity as part of the migration instead of after it.

 When does ECC support end?

-Mainstream maintenance ends in December 2027, extendable to 2030 at a premium.
-Start early so you choose your path instead of the calendar choosing for you.
+Mainstream maintenance ends December 2027, extendable to 2030 at a premium.
+Starting early lets you choose your path instead of the calendar choosing for you.

 Related reading